component/query/Readme.md

 # query

   Query the DOM with selector engine fallback support.
+This abstraction allows all other components that require dom querying to indirectly support old browsers, without explicitly adding support for them.

 ## Installation